baptisteohanes/AzureInventorySolution/README.md

 ## Prerequistes

-To run this script, you'll need :
+To run this tool, you'll need :

 - a Log Analytics workspace, with is WorkspaceID and Access Key